declanmo/victorian-plumbing-techtask-dm/README.md

 Although this is a client-rendered example, several performance best practices were applied:

-- Memoisation of expensive renders
 - Lazy loading of images
 - Scoped state to reduce unnecessary re-renders
 - Avoidance of layout shift during loading
+- Accrual of facets to prevent delayed first paint

 ---